linode/apl-docs/docs/for-ops/console/usermgnt.md

 ---

 :::info
-User Management will only be available when Keycloak is configured to be the Identity Provider.
+User Management will only be available when Keycloak is configured as the Identity Provider (default).
 When OIDC is configured, the User Management section will not be available.
 :::

 :::info